livepeer/docs/docs/video-miners/reference/configuration.md

 redeemerAddr: URL of the ticket redemption service to use.
 No default

-reward: Set to true to run a reward service.
-Default `false`
+reward: Run a reward service, set false to disable automatic reward claims.
+Default `true`

 monitor: Set to true to send performance metrics.
 Default `false`